plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

 ---
 layout: post
-title:  "Decline curves using recurrent neural networks"
+title:  "Decline curve modeling using recurrent neural networks"
-subtitle:  "An approach to modelling events"
+subtitle:  "An approach to modeling events"
 date:   2017-07-26
 categories: machine-learning neural-networks recurrent decline-curves fracking
 ---

 :construction: code and figures complete, text missing :construction:

-Decline curve modelling is arguably one of the least challenging problems to throw at neural networks these days.
+Decline curve modeling is arguably one of the least challenging problems to throw at neural networks these days.
 Since I'm all in for low hanging fruit, here goes a short write-up of a proof of concept implementation I recently demoed at a seminar.
 Proof of concept implementations are great since we don't have to put up with users and/or real data.

-Shale wells are prime candidates for decline curve modelling.
-Refracking of a shale well, however, breaks the underlying assumption of decline curve modelling: first order controls which govern the production history may not change during the forecast period.
+Shale wells are prime candidates for decline curve modeling.
+Refracking of a shale well, however, breaks the underlying assumption of decline curve modeling: first order controls which govern the production history may not change during the forecast period.
 Let's assume we have a set of production profiles like this, which we know for a fact to be representative:

 ![Refracking event]({{ site.url }}/assets/profile_example.svg)
 *An artificial production history with stage information (binary array here).
 We'll use profiles like these to train our network.*